fortinet-fortisoar/solution-pack-soc-simulator/README.md

 ### Usage

-To Simulate Scenario documentation for a better understanding of the Simulate and Reset Scenario, refer to the content [here](docs/solution-pack-guide.md).
+For a better understanding of the Simulate and Reset scenarios, refer to the document [here](docs/solution-pack-guide.md).

 ## Prerequisite